Team effectiveness

 Team Associate

-Richard is the newest member of The 100th Monkey team, having joined in the spring of 2023.
+Richard is one of the newer members of The 100th Monkey team, having joined in the spring of 2023.
 Before this, he spent three years doing research at a global health charity, after studying biology and chemistry at university.

 Question & Answer